themeum/tutor/readme.txt

 13. Color Preset: Preset Colors tab to configure color settings throughout your entire site
 14. Gradebook: Ease of access to edit your entire Grading point system for your LMS
 15. Certificate Configuration: A guided certificate setup page to create the best certificates
-16. Certficiate Builder: Fully customizable certificates using drag & drop Certificate Builder
+16. Certificate Builder: Fully customizable certificates using drag & drop Certificate Builder
 17. Student Progress: In-depth analytics & metrics detailing student progress
 18. Quiz Types: A plethora of unique and engaging quiz question types
 19. Quiz Builder: A powerful Quiz Builder revived with a new look and feel